user-story-based-exercises/cms-core-installing-wordpress/README.md

 - It is possible to view the frontend of the WordPress site

 ## User Story 2
-*As a Developer, I want to enable the debugging mode, so that I can spot problems while developing easily."
+*As a Developer, I want to enable the debugging mode, so that I can spot problems while developing easily.*

 ### Acceptance Criteria
 - WordPress has been configured to use debugging mode

 ## User Story 3
-*As a Developer, I want to disable the WordPress cache, so that changes in my code are always reflected immedately."
+*As a Developer, I want to disable the WordPress cache, so that changes in my code are always reflected immedately.*

 ### Acceptance Criteria
 - WordPress caching has been disabled via the configuration.